DARIAEngineering/dcaf_case_management/docs/IMPACT_ON_ADOPTERS.md

 By making patients searchable and displaying data in a case-manager-friendly way, DARIA cuts down on the mental overhead needed to learn or troubleshoot a spreadsheet.

-> When I started Case Managing with the DC Abortion Fund (DCAF), my biggest struggle was the learning curve of utilizing CryptoHeaven to record and track patient data.
+> When I started Case Managing with the DC Abortion Fund (DCAF), my biggest struggle was the learning curve of utilizing [Excel] to record and track patient data.
 The time it took to troubleshoot, search for missing information, and correct errors took valuable time away from connecting with patients.
 When DARIA was introduced, those struggles ceased being a barrier.

 ### DARIA's simplified interface helps case managers focus on conversations.